kinfolk0117/ComfyUI_TiledIPAdapter/README.md

 # TiledIPAdapter

-Proof of concent on how to use IPAdapter to control tiled upscaling.
+Proof of concept: how to use IPAdapter to control tiled upscaling.

 You need to have https://github.com/cubiq/ComfyUI_IPAdapter_plus installed.